Information for the public

 Data

-For this research we will be using data relating to medications dispensed to people eligible for the General Medical Services (GMS) or “medical card” scheme in Ireland.
-This data is held by the Health Service Executive (HSE) Primary Care Reimbursement Service (PCRS).
-The GMS scheme covers approximately 1.58 million people in Ireland.
-The research focuses on people eligible for the GMS scheme who were dispensed analgesic or sedative medications on prescription between 2014 and 2021.
+We are studying medications prescribed to people who are eligible for the General Medical Services (GMS) or “medical card” scheme in Ireland.
+This scheme covers around 1.58 million people in Ireland.
+We are looking at people who were prescribed analgesic or sedative medications between 2014 and 2021.

 Under Article 6